manatlan/htagweb/README.md

  * works on gnu/linux, ios or windows (from py3.7 to py3.11)!
  * real starlette session available (in tag.state, and starlette request.session)
  * compatible with oauth2 authent ( [authlib](https://pypi.org/project/Authlib/) )
- * 'parano mode' (can aes encrypt all communications between client & server ... to avoid mitm'proxies on ws exchanges)
+ * 'parano mode' (can aes encrypt all communications between client & server ... to avoid mitm'proxies on ws/http interactions)
  * auto reconnect websocket